The main concept that you need to understand regarding Exchange Server is that all of the mailboxes, public folders,

 The preferred method of backing up Exchange is an online backup.
 The main idea behind an online backup is that Exchange is running during the backup and therefore, users continue to have access to Exchange resources even while the backup is running.

 The trick to being able to perform an online backup is that your backup software must be Exchange Aware.
 Most of the companies that make server grade backup software offer an Exchange Server add on, but they typically charge a premium price for it.
-If such an add on is beyond your budget, then you will be happy to know that when you install Exchange Server,
+If such an add on is beyond your budget, then you will be happy to know that when you install Exchange Server, the Setup program modifies the Windows Backup program to make it Exchange Aware.

 The reason why an Exchange aware backup program is able to back up an Exchange Server while other types of backup programs are not is because of the way that Exchange works with transaction logs.
 While it's true that Exchange does keep the databases open at all times, modifications (such as new mail messages) are not written directly to the databases.
 Instead, the modifications are written to the transaction logs, which are then later copied to the databases.